 Seasons of the Force is another way to increase attendance.
 Capacity will increase when they open Star Wars Launch Bay, and it will help to have the radio studios theater show preview films.
 But that still isn’t enough.
 Something much, much bigger is needed.

 Sunset Showcase/Flex Space Theater.
 I haven’t added that THRC to the list above, simply because I don’t know what it is.
-We do know that Club Disney will be openings, but I’m not sure how much of the day it will be utilized.
-My guess is that it will be heavily utilized at night–especially when other night time offerings are not available, as I’m about to mention.
+We do know that Club Disney will be opening, but I’m not sure how much of the day it will be utilized.
+My guess is that it will be heavily utilized at night–especially when other nighttime offerings are not available, as I’m about to mention.

 There’s just one problem—this is sunny Florida and that amphitheater is terribly hot and humid during the summer months.
 You would have to have a roof over the audience.
 Something like they have at Indiana Jones Stunt Spectacular.
 That roof makes visiting that show during the day very doable.
 My sources say that as early as January they are looking to start installation of that covering.